 7. Keep Track of The Employee Development Progress

 Companies keep track and deliver reports of their operations.
-If you want to have a functional employee development program, you will have to keep track of the results as well.
+If you want to have a functional employee training and development program, you will have to keep track of the results as well.

 Mentoring meetings are perfect for giving and receiving feedback on different aspects of work.
 It’s important to let the employees know how much progress they’ve made and how they can achieve other goals in a determined time lapse.